joseph-jalbert/ftp/web/app/plugins/two-factor-authentication-premium/readme.txt

 * Displays graphical QR codes for easy scanning into apps on your phone/tablet
 * TFA can be made available on a per-role basis (e.g. available for admins, but not for subscribers)
 * TFA can be turned on or off by each user
+* TFA can be required for specified user levels, after a defined time period (e.g. require all admins to have TFA, once their accounts are a week old) (<a href="https://www.simbahosting.co.uk/s3/product/two-factor-authentication/">Premium version</a>)
 * Supports front-end editing of settings, via [twofactor_user_settings] shortcode (i.e. users don't need access to the WP dashboard).
 (The <a href="https://www.simbahosting.co.uk/s3/product/two-factor-authentication/">Premium version</a> allows custom designing of any layout you wish).
 * Works together with "Theme My Login" (https://wordpress.org/plugins/theme-my-login/)
-* Includes support for the WooCommerce login form
+* Includes support for the WooCommerce and Affiliates-WP login forms
 * Does not mention or request second factor until the user has been identified as one with TFA enabled (i.e. nothing is shown to users who do not have it enabled)
 * WP Multisite compatible (plugin should be network activated)
 * Simplified user interface and code base for ease of use and performance